aziontech/lib/README.md

 #### Available Functions

 - **`mountSPA(requestURL: RequestURL): Promise<Response>`**
-  Handles routing for Single Page Applications (SPA) by determining if the incoming request is for a static asset or an application route.
+  Handles routing for Single-page Applications (SPA) by determining if the incoming request is for a static asset or an application route.
 It mounts the appropriate request URL for fetching the required resource.

 - **`mountMPA(requestURL: RequestURL): Promise<Response>`**
-  Handles routing for Multiple Page Applications (MPA) by determining if the incoming request is for a static asset or an application route.
+  Handles routing for Multi-page Applications (MPA) by determining if the incoming request is for a static asset or an application route.
 It mounts the appropriate request URL for fetching the required resource.

 - **`parseRequest(event: FetchEvent): Promise<ParsedRequest>`**
   Parses and logs the details of an incoming request, extracting key information such as headers, cookies, body, and client data.
 It provides a structured object with these details for further processing or logging.